Bachelor of Pharmacy (Honours)

 UniSA’s Bachelor of Pharmacy (Honours) is the only pathway to becoming a pharmacist in South Australia.
 We’re also one of the four founding members of Australia’s prestigious National Alliance for Pharmacy Education (NAPE).

-Graduating with a higher-level qualification honour's degree will set you apart from the crowd, ensuring you have a competitive edge and are ready for broad career opportunities including clinical practice in primary care and hospital pharmacy, government regulation, or further postgraduate study and research.
+Graduating with a higher-level qualification honours degree will set you apart from the crowd, ensuring you have a competitive edge and are ready for broad career opportunities.
+This includes stepping into clinical practice in primary care and hospital pharmacy, government regulation, or further postgraduate study and research.

 Our state-of-the-art, purpose-built pharmacy laboratory is the best place to hone your skills in drug development and pharmaceutical sciences.
 Our Pharmacy Practice Integrated Learning Suite (PPILS) is where you’ll learn to dispense medicines, counsel patients and develop the clinical service delivery skills needed for contemporary pharmacy practice.
 The suite simulates patient interactions for the provision of over-the-counter medicines assisted by new touchscreen technology which is the first of its kind in Australia.
 This means you’ll get virtual access to the entire product range that would be held in a pharmacy.